 "The [property] vacancy rate is as high as 30 percent in Yobe, Adamawa, Borno, Katsina and Kano," according to online newspaper BusinessDay.

-From 2009 to 2016, the insurgency has killed more than 15,000 people and forced around 2 million people from their homes.
+Since 2009, the insurgency has killed more than 15,000 people and forced around 2 million people from their homes.
 Though the government has already retaken most areas held by the group, including its stronghold Camp Zero in Sambisa forest, violent encounters and suicide bombings have actually increased recently.
 In fact, an estimated 4.4 million people in northeast Nigeria are currently in need of food assistance, medical care, and shelter, according to Ertharin Cousin, the executive director of World Food Programme (WFP).

 Computerized land registries have also been introduced in Lagos and Abuja to address the lengthy registration process.
 In August 2010, the governor of Lagos State also signed a bill establishing the Lagos State Mortgage Board whose mandate is "to generate an environment that enables access to mortgage finance".

 Nigeria’s economy expanded by 1.9% in 2018, an improvement from a minuscule growth of 0.8% in 2017 and a contraction of 1.6% in 2016, buoyed by improvements in manufacturing and services, supported by the continued recovery in the oil sector, according to the International Monetary Fund (IMF).
 The economy grew by 2.01% in Q1 2019 from a year earlier.

 The oil sector grew by 1.14% in 2018 while the non-oil sector expanded by 2% over the same period, according to the NBS.
 In Q4 2018, oil production stood at 1.91 million barrels per day.